rsanchezgarc/micrograph_cleaner_em/README.md

 1) A directory where picked coordinates are located and another directory where scored/cleaned coordiantes will be saved.
 Coordinates will be saved in pos format or plain text (columns whith header colnames x and y) are located.
 There must be one different coordinates file for each micrograph named as the micrograph and the output coordiantes will preserve the naming.
 E.g. -c path/to/inputCoordsDirectory/ -o /path/to/outputCoordsDirectory/
-Allowed formats are xmipp pos and raw text tab separated with at least two columns named as xcoor, ycoor in the header.
+Allowed formats are xmipp pos, relion star and raw text tab separated with at least two columns named as xcoor, ycoor in the header.
 Raw text file example:
 ```
 micFname1.tab: